nacholozano/php-cloud-service-project/README.md

 # php-hosting-project

-This is a PHP hosting project with learning purpose with PHP in server-side and jQuery in client-side I have tried to use MVC.
+This is a PHP hosting project with learning purpose with PHP in server-side and jQuery in client-side.

+I have tried to use MVC.
 The 'index.php' would be the controller.

 Status: developing